HL7/fhir-skin-wound-ig/source/pages/usecase-search.md

 _Specific date search_
 ```
-GET [base]/Condition?_profile=http://hl7.org/fhir/us/skinwoundassessment/StructureDefinition/WoundAssert&asserted-date=2019-04-19&patient=1234
+GET [base]/Condition?_profile=http://hl7.org/fhir/us/lower-extremity-skin-wound-assessment/StructureDefinition/WoundAssert&asserted-date=2019-04-19&patient=1234
 ```

 _Date range search_
 ```
-GET [base]/Condition?_profile=http://hl7.org/fhir/us/skinwoundassessment/StructureDefinition/WoundAssert&asserted-date=ge2019-04-18&asserted-date=le2019-04-20&patient=1234
+GET [base]/Condition?_profile=http://hl7.org/fhir/us/lower-extremity-skin-wound-assessment/StructureDefinition/WoundAssert&asserted-date=ge2019-04-18&asserted-date=le2019-04-20&patient=1234
 ```

 <p>&nbsp;</p>

 ## Implementation Details
-**EHR search for WAT data from Wound Assessment Registry (WAR)**
+**EHR search for WATT data from Wound Assessment Registry (WAR)**

-The process of a single EHR actor retrieving existing specific Skin Wound Assessment data from the Wound Assessment Registry (WAR) is done via a FHIR GET search operation that targets the Skin Wound Assessment conformant (profiled) Condition resource type.
-The search criteria will consist at a minimum of the Condition.meta.profile equal to the Skin Wound Assessment IG WoundAssert profile canonical URL and a targeted datetime range.
+The process of a single EHR actor retrieving existing specific Lower Extremity Skin Wound Assessment data from the Wound Assessment Registry (WAR) is done via a FHIR GET search operation that targets the Lower Extremity Skin Wound Assessment conformant (profiled) Condition resource type.
+The search criteria will consist at a minimum of the Condition.meta.profile equal to the Lower Extremity Skin Wound Assessment IG WoundAssert profile canonical URL and a targeted datetime range.
 An additional search result parameter for inclusion of the WoundRelatedObservationsPanel profiled Observation Resources will also be defined in the search criteria parameters.
 This _include result parameter will also have the :recurse modifier in insure all related Observations in the panel are returned.

 The expectation is that the WAR will manage the wound data to insure there is no duplication of data.
 For example, if the targeted datetime ranges for muliple search interactions overlap, the WAR will examine each Resource returned to determine if that Resource has already been received from a prior search interaction.
 If a Resource is received and matches an existing Resource previously received, the WAR will either replace that Resource or perform a FHIR update (preferred) of the existing Resource.